ShuyangUni/drl_exposure_ctrl/README.md

    If you want to train with our data, please download the [full datasets](https://hkustconnect-my.sharepoint.com/:u:/g/personal/szhangcy_connect_ust_hk/EYSZnuAgTCJNnYqZpWaN6HYBPNHvzwkbjdxA7rzVhfyuTA?e=YWgyWN).

 2. Configure the environment.
    Our code is all implemented in Python.
-You can use Conda to load all the required packages.
+You can use Conda and Pip install all the required packages.

    ```
+   # create conda environment
+   conda create -n drl_expo_ctrl python=3.8
+   conda activate drl_expo_ctrl

+   # install requirement packages
+   pip install opencv-python pyyaml tensorboard

+   # install torch, recommended to follow the official website guidelines with CUDA version.
+   pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118

    ```